UnknownRori/UnknownRori/README.md

 ⏰ Technology that i always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, Javascript, PHP.

-🖥️ My IDE is heavily modified Visual Studio Code, but i also use Atom and NeoVim
+🖥️ My IDE is heavily customized Visual Studio Code, but i also use Atom and NeoVim.

 📘 I currently learning Laravel Livewire.